umar-farooq-shaik/idea-morph-ai/README.md

 ## 🎓 What We Learned

-- Prompt engineering is both art and science — structure is key
 - React tab interfaces require dynamic component design
 - Supabase Edge Functions are powerful for stateless AI integration
 - TypeScript provides immense stability in AI-driven apps